egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 valid.

-Arguably, a full-stop break on a sub-TLD domain trusted key by the DNSSE validator chain loop processing is an OK option for a privately-rolled DNS tree, but never as a publically-available option.
+Arguably, a full-stop break on a sub-TLD domain trusted key by the DNSSEC validator chain loop processing is an OK option for a privately-rolled DNS tree, but never as a publicly-available option.
-Until we solve the technical issues of publically-available option, we shouldn't deploy the private TLD DNSSEC yet, despite my trekking the desert for 8 years and the need to quench my parched throat for this.
+Until we solve the technical issues of publically-available option, we shouldn't deploy the private TLD DNSSEC yet, despite my trekking the desert for 8 years and the need to quench my parched throat because of this.

 What if I could make this concept available now, using Bind v9.19?
-I am going to say this just one:
+I am going to say just this one thing:

     DO NOT DO THIS ON THE INTERNET.